courtneygrace40/guitar-hero/README.md

 I hardcoded values for the attributes in each of the child classes to simplify the production of notes.

+### The Song Class

-Another object that I created was the “Song” class, which is mostly used in the song selection process.
-This stores the value of the song’s name, artist, and choice value (an integer that the user would enter).
+Another object that I created was the **“Song”** class, which is mostly used in the song selection process.
+Attributes of this class include the song’s name, artist, and choice value (an integer that the user would enter).

 ## Making A User Interface